Learning the solos of your favourite players is one of the best ways of developing your musical repertoire.

 Over time, you can then adapt and develop these ideas and make them your own.
 In this way, you can learn from your favourite blues guitarists, whilst retaining your own musical voice.

-There are an almost unlimited number of blues songs out there that you could potentially learn to develop your musical vocabulary.
+There is an almost unlimited number of blues songs out there that you could potentially learn to develop your musical vocabulary.

 In this course you will learn:

-- How to play the intro solo in Need Your Love So Bad
+- How to play the main solo motif in Wonderful Tonight

-- How to recreate Green’s famous out of phase guitar tone
+- How to recreate Clapton’s beautiful clean guitar tone

 - How you can improvise and create musical ideas in the same style